-Yes, all of the solutions in the CurrentWare Suite support Active Directory.
+Yes, the BrowseControl web filtering software and all of the other solutions in the CurrentWare Suite support Active Directory.
 This allows you to easily deploy the CurrentWare Client and manage your users using your existing Active Directory hierarchy.

 AD Sync: CurrentWare allows you to integrate your Active Directory hierarchy into the CurrentWare Console so you can easily manage your users using your existing Organizational Units.

 Client Installation: The CurrentWare Client can be deployed through Active Directory using a batch file or a .MSI file.

 With CurrentWare’s Active Directory sync you can manage both AD and non-AD users from the same console.
 A special group will be automatically created in the CurrentWare Console for your non-AD users so you can easily apply CurrentWare policy updates to all of your managed users.

 How Does Web Filtering Software Work?

 Allow/Block Lists: Block Lists (blacklists) are a list of URLs that are not allowed to be visited.
 A block list approach allows all websites to be visited except for those on the block list.
 In contrast to that, an Allow List (whitelist) approach blocks all websites except for a few that are on the allow list.